iPhone overheating after iOS 17 Update? 7 ways to fix iPhone overheating issue

 If your iPhone is heating up, then Charging your device will heat it even more, so best to not do that while it’s hot.
 Also, be sure to avoid leaving it on a soft surface like a chair or sofa where it can easily heat up while charging.

 Install pending updates

-If iPhone overheating problem started after iOS 14 update, then Updating iOS can help you to get rid of this issue because apple regularly releases new updates with various bug fixes that fix previous problems as well.
+If the iPhone overheating problem started after the iOS 17 update, then Updating iOS can help you to get rid of this issue because Apple regularly releases new updates with various bug fixes that fix previous problems as well.